Quantum Fourier Transform & Phase Estimation

 \(F_N F_N^\dagger = I\).
 This is what makes the DFT a valid quantum gate — unitarity is the only requirement for a quantum operation.
 The inverse DFT is simply \(F_N^\dagger\), which has entries \(\frac{1}{\sqrt{N}} \omega_N^{-jk}\).

-Example: \(F_2\) is the Hadamard gate
+Example: building \(F_2\) (the Hadamard gate)

-For \(N = 2\), we have \(\omega_2 = e^{2\pi i/2} = e^{i\pi} = -1\).
-The DFT matrix is:
+For \(N = 2\): \(\omega_2 = e^{2\pi i/2} = e^{i\pi} = -1\).
+The matrix is 2×2, so \(j \in \{0, 1\}\) and \(k \in \{0, 1\}\).

 $$F_2 = \frac{1}{\sqrt{2}} \begin{pmatrix} 1 & 1 \\ 1 & -1 \end{pmatrix} = H$$

-Example: \(F_4\)
+Example: building \(F_4\) entry by entry

-For \(N = 4\), we have \(\omega_4 = e^{2\pi i/4} = e^{i\pi/2} = i\).
-The DFT matrix is:
+For \(N = 4\): \(\omega_4 = e^{2\pi i/4} = e^{i\pi/2} = i\).
+The matrix is 4×4, so \(j, k \in \{0, 1, 2, 3\}\).
+We need \(\omega_4^{jk} = i^{jk}\).

 $$F_4 = \frac{1}{2}\begin{pmatrix} 1 & 1 & 1 & 1 \\ 1 & i & -1 & -i \\ 1 & -1 & 1 & -1 \\ 1 & -i & -1 & i \end{pmatrix}$$